Research abstract

 Methods

 The numerical technique is used to achieve our goal.
 An eddy resolving technique, such as Large Eddy Simulation (LES), is required to give an accurate characterization of the wind turbine wake and acoustic signature.
 We considered the incompressible Navier-Stokes equation to individuate the fluid motion, while the Ffowcs-Williams and Hawkings (1969) equation was used to individuate the acoustic pressure.
-We considered a model wind turbine, the same as used by Gambuzza et al. (2023) in their experimental analysis, for comparison purposes.

 Results